growilabs/growi-docs/docs/en/guide/features/search.md

   ![search4](./images/search4.png)

 - Page preview
-  - On the right side of the screen, a preview of the page path that matches the search is displayed.
+  - The preview of the pages that were found in the search are displayed on the right side of the screen.
-  - You can move to that page by clicking the page name.
+  - Click the page name to move to that page.
   - The tags that the page has will also be displayed.
   - If the user does not have permission to view the page, the preview will not be displayed.